The Johnson College Campus Security and Fire Safety Policies

 How to Report Non-Emergency Crimes or Incidents:

-All students, employees, and campus visitors should promptly report non-emergency criminal incidents or accidents to the Johnson College Emergency Response number (570) 702-8989 or to Sarah Williams, Director of Student Engagement (570) 702-8912.
-The Director of Student Engagement is located in the Moffat Student Center.
+All students, employees, and campus visitors should promptly report non-emergency criminal incidents or accidents to the Johnson College Emergency Response number (570) 702-8989 or to Doc Stacknick, Assistant Director of Student Engagement (570) 702-8952.
+The Assistant Director of Student Engagement is located in the Moffat Student Center.
 All crimes involving violence, major property loss, or any felony are reported by the Director of Student Engagement to the Scranton Police Department.

 Incidents may also be reported to: